 Different Advice.
-MSSB, MS&Co. and their affiliates may give different advice, take different action, receive more or less compensation, or hold or deal in different securities for any other party, client or account (including their own accounts or those of their affiliates) from the advice given, actions taken, compensation received or securities held or dealt for your account.
+MSSB, MS & Co. and their affiliates may give different advice, take different action, receive more or less compensation, or hold or deal in different securities for any other party, client or account (including their own accounts or those of their affiliates) from the advice given, actions taken, compensation received or securities held or dealt for your account.

 Trading or Issuing Securities in, or Linked to Securities in, Client Accounts.
-MSSB, MS&Co. and their affiliates may provide bids and offers, and may act as principal market maker, in respect of the same securities held in client accounts.
-MSSB, the investment managers in its programs, MS&Co. and their affiliates and employees may hold a position (long or short) in the same securities held in client accounts.
-MSSB, MS&Co. and/or their affiliates are regular issuers of traded financial instruments linked to securities that may be purchased in client accounts.
-From time to time, the trading of MSSB or its affiliates - both for their proprietary accounts and for client accounts - may be detrimental to securities held by a client and thus create a conflict of interest.
+MSSB, MS & Co. and their affiliates may provide bids and offers, and may act as principal market maker, in respect of the same securities held in client accounts.
+MSSB, the investment managers in its programs, MS & Co.
+And their affiliates and employees may hold a position (long or short) in the same securities held in client accounts.
+MS & Co., MSSB and/or their affiliates are regular issuers of traded financial instruments linked to securities that may be purchased in client accounts.
+From time to time, the trading of MSSB, a manager or their affiliates - both for their proprietary accounts and for client accounts - may be detrimental to securities held by a client and thus create a conflict of interest.
 We address this conflict by disclosing it to you.

 Trade Allocations.
-MSSB may aggregate the securities to buy or sell for more than one client to obtain favorable execution to the extent permitted by law.
-MSSB is then responsible for allocating the trade in a manner that is equitable and consistent with its fiduciary duty to its clients (which could include, e.g., pro rata allocation, random allocation or rotation allocation).
-For block trade orders executed by MSSB, the price to each client is the average price for the aggregate order.
+MSSB may aggregate the securities to be sold or purchased for more than one client to obtain favorable execution to the extent permitted by law.
+Trades may then be allocated in a manner that is equitable and consistent with MSSB's fiduciary duty to its clients (including pro rata allocation, random allocation or rotation allocation).
+Allocation methods vary depending on various factors (including the type of investment, the number of shares purchased or sold, the size of the accounts, and the amount of available cash or the size of an existing position in an account).
+The price to each client is the average price for the aggregate order.

 Services Provided to Other Clients.
-MSSB, MS&Co. and their affiliates provide a variety of services (including research, brokerage, asset management, trading, lending and investment banking services) for each other and for various clients (including issuers of securities that MSSB may recommend for purchase or sale by clients or are otherwise held in client accounts).
-MSSB, MS&Co. and their affiliates receive compensation and fees in connection with these services.
+MSSB, MS & Co., investment managers and their affiliates provide a variety of services (including research, brokerage, asset management, trading, lending and investment banking services) for each other and for various clients, including issuers of securities that MSSB may recommend for purchase or sale by clients or are otherwise held in client accounts, and investment management firms in the programs described in this brochure.
+MS & Co., MSSB, investment managers and their affiliates receive compensation and fees in connection with these services.
 MSSB believes that the nature and range of clients to which such services are rendered is such that it would be inadvisable to exclude categorically all of these companies from an account.
-Accordingly, it is likely that securities in an account will include some of the securities of companies for which MSSB, MS&Co. and their affiliates perform investment banking or other services.
+Accordingly, it is likely that securities in an account will include some of the securities of companies for which MS & Co., MSSB, investment managers and their affiliates or an affiliate performs investment banking or other services.

 Restrictions on Securities Transactions.
-There may be periods during which MSSB or investment managers are not permitted to initiate or recommend certain types of transactions in the securities of issuers for which MS&Co. or one of its affiliates is performing broker-dealer or investment banking services or have confidential or material non-public information.
+There may be periods during which MSSB or investment managers are not permitted to initiate or recommend certain types of transactions in the securities of issuers for which MS & Co. or one of its affiliates is performing broker-dealer or investment banking services or have confidential or material non-public information.
 Furthermore, in certain investment advisory programs, MSSB may be compelled to forgo trading in, or providing advice regarding, Morgan Stanley Parent securities, and in certain related securities.
 These restrictions may adversely impact your account performance.